shuque/resolve/README.md

 na21-chx.my.salesforce.com.
 120 IN A 96.43.152.40
 ```

-Here's the same lookup with the -v1 switch (increase verbosity level
+Here's the first lookup with the -v1 switch (increase verbosity level
 to 1) to show the iterative resolution path taken through the DNS
 hierarchy: